Nikolaos-Gkionis/suppliers-design-history/docs/histories/postcode.md

 ### How you can do this for your service

-To achieve the required functionality we used the Axios API, first you need to install the API by simply running:
+To achieve the required functionality we used the Axios for API callbacks, and the OS Places API; first you need to install the API by simply running:

 ```BASH
 npm install axios